Parallel Painting

 Meet Tyler

 I'm Tyler Fowler, owner of Parallel Painting.
-Wildomar's small-town feel reminds me of my own community in Anza, just 25 minutes up the road.
+Wildomar's small-town feel reminds me of my own community in Anza, approximately 40–50 minutes via CA-371 west through Temecula and I-15 north.
 I've been refinishing cabinets here since 2016 — from the hillside homes on Grand Ave to the subdivisions off Clinton Keith and the ranch properties along Bundy Canyon.
 I'm personally on every job from start to finish.
 No subcontractors, no project managers.
 Just honest work and results that actually last.

 Serving Wildomar and Surrounding Areas